-Keeping your WordPress site secure involves developing and implementing a plan to secure your computer devices.
+Keeping your WordPress site secure involves developing and implementing a plan to keep your computer devices secure.
 Now that you understand the importance of securing your computer, the next step is to create a computer backup system.

 To learn more about creating a computer backup system, see the tutorial below:

 "Wow!
 I never knew there's so much to learn about WordPress!
 I bought one of the WordPress for Dummies three years ago, such authors need to be on this course!" - Rich Law, Create A Blog Now